mmistakes/minimal-mistakes/_posts/2019-06-07-make-a-great-product-out-of-your-product-proposal.md

 1. *Design.
 UX Deliverable(s): Low and High Fidelity Prototypes*
     1. *Low-fidelity Prototypes (Wireframe).
 Illustrate how the content will be laid out on each screen.
 We will be omitting any aesthetic design details, focussing on creating a visual framework for stakeholders, designers, and developers.
 This allows all parties to get a feel of how and where content should be placed.*
     2. *Design Review.
-The low-fidelity prototype is evaluated against its requirements in order to verify the outcomes of previous activities, and identify issues before committing to - and if need to be re-prioritised - further work.*
+The low-fidelity prototype is evaluated against its requirements in order to verify the outcomes of previous activities, and identify issues before committing to - and if need to be re-prioritized - further work.*
     3. *High-Fidelity Prototypes.
 These will show all the intended visual and typographic design details of the application, as it would be on final output.
 This will be handed over to the Engineering team for development.*
 2. *Internal Testing (within Staging).
 UX Deliverable(s): Adjusted High-fidelity Prototypes*
     1. *Design QA.
 To keep the integrity of the user experience, we will conduct Design QA, in collaboration with the Engineering team.
 This is a step during development, to review the coded version of the UI (prior to testing).
 This involves working with the Engineers to make updates to the UI in code.*